 SEO cost depends on the number of keywords and it varies from company to company.
 Here’s our SEO Pricing & Packages that starts from Rs.
 7999 or USD 160.

 10. How long does it usually take to get results from SEO?

 It’s not fixed, It may take 4 Months to 12 Months time to get the result from SEO.
-It usually depends on keyword competition, domain age, content on your website and many other factors.
-We usually recommend for 6 Months time for SEO to get the result (so, when you are hiring an agency, you should plan accordingly) but it may vary depending on the factors.
+It usually depends on keyword competition, domain age, content on your website, and many other factors.
+We usually recommend for 6 Months time for SEO to get the result (so, when you are hiring an agency, you should plan accordingly) but the result with SEO may vary depending on the factors.

 11. What is keyword research?

 Keyword research is the process of finding the right keyword to target and optimize your website.
 There are many free as well as paid tools to do the keyword research.

 12. What are long tail keywords and why should use them?

 As it’s named, long-tail keywords include 4-5 words, for example, “SEO” is a short keyword whereas “SEO Services In India” is a long-tail keyword.
 It’s easier to rank for a long-tail keyword and it has got a better conversion rate.